BoidCMS/boidcms.github.io/developer/theme-basics.md

 ?> To enhance your theme's functionality, consider adding additional features such as [theme tags](/themes/tags) and [actions](/developer/actions?id=themes).
 These are particularly useful and highly recommended.

+Take a look at [Nimble](https://github.com/BoidCMS/nimble), to see how easier it is to build a theme.